lae/ansible-role-proxmox/README.md

 - Ensures all hosts can connect to one another as root
 - Ability to create/manage groups, users, access control lists and storage
 - Ability to create or add nodes to a PVE cluster
+- Ability to setup Ceph on the nodes
 - IPMI watchdog support
 - BYO HTTPS certificate support
 - Ability to use either `pve-no-subscription` or `pve-enterprise` repositories